NextGen Council Join HERE

 One of those who attended was Tim Galloway, who was instrumental in founding the Next Generation Council.
 Tim is involved in his family’s business which specialises in whole farm contracting throughout Essex.
 In addition to their own 250 acres, the business now operates 1800 acres of contract farming arrangements, as well as contract spraying an additional 700 acres and carrying out a large amount of contract Avadex application.
 Having found out about a forthcoming Pie & Pint meeting via Twitter, rather than the information which Fram Farmers had sent to his father, Tim realised that there was a potential information gap between generations.

 Talking about it with neighbouring young farmer James Schwier, he realised that this was becoming increasingly common in the farming sector.
-To try to fill the void he and James invited Fram Farmer's Group Business Manager Ashley Gilman to visit and from that discussion the Next Generation Council was born.
+To try to fill the void he and James invited a Fram Farmers representative to visit and from that discussion the Next Generation Council was born.
 Since then, Fram Farmers has also made increasing use of Twitter as a way of communicating information to its younger members.

 Having studied agriculture at Writtle and Plumpton, Tim has been involved in his family farming business for the last six years.
 An active member of Young Farmers, most recently as Chairman of Ongar Young Farmers, as well as a number of other farming-related organisations, he values the benefits of Fram Farmers membership and is keen to see the Group continue to lead the way.

 “Fram Farmers is very forward thinking in its approach and I like that.
 To keep it moving forward it will be essential to involve the younger generation so that there is a constant flush of new people coming through who are enthusiastic about the agricultural industry, passionate about their own businesses and willing to contribute their experiences, knowledge and vision.